-When it comes to energy-efficient HVAC installation in Kansas City, there’s great news for homeowners this tax season.
+When it comes to energy-efficient HVAC installation in Kansas City, there’s fantastic news for homeowners this tax season.

-The Residential Energy Efficient Property Credit will now go through 2020.
-This might make you eligible for credits for energy-efficient home enhancements, like new heating and cooling units, water heaters and heat pumps.
+The Residential Energy Efficient Property Credit has been lengthened through 2020.
+This could make you eligible for reductions for energy-efficient home enhancements, like new heating and cooling units, water heaters and heat pumps.

 What Are the Eligibility Requirements?

-To qualify for the incentive, the house should be the taxpayer’s chief house in the U.S. The improvement must last for a minimum of five years, with the initial use originating with the homeowner.
+To qualify for the reduction, the house is required to be the taxpayer’s chief home in the USA.
+The improvement must work for a minimum of five years, with the first use originating with the homeowner.

-What Varieties of Enhancements are Eligible to be High-Efficiency Upgrades?
+What Varieties of Changes are Eligible to be High-Efficiency Upgrades?

-Generally, this tax credit corresponds with 10% of the price of the ensuing energy-saving changes that achieve specified ENERGY STAR® requirements:
+Generally, this tax credit is equivalent to 10% of the expense of the ensuing energy-saving enhancements that match specified ENERGY STAR® requirements:

 - Advanced main air-circulating fans